Montreal experiments: Treatment

-Drug-Induced Sleep
+Drug-induced sleep

 Cameron used doses of thorazine to put patients into an artificial coma.

-The drug-induced sleep, which took place in the “sleep room”, usually lasted from a few days up to 86 days; longer than expected by the patients.
+The drug-induced sleep, which took place in the "sleep room", usually lasted from a few days up to 86 days; longer than expected by the patients.
 Cameron often combined the sleep periods with injections of hallucinogenic drugs (e.g. LSD), as well as administration of electroshocks and the playing of pre-recorded messages into patients' ears.

-Electroconvulsive Therapy (ECT)
+Electroconvulsive therapy (ECT)

 Electroconvulsive therapy (also called electroshock therapy) is a procedure used to treat psychological disorders like treatment-resistant depression.

 Another way of depatterning the brain was intensive electroconvulsive therapy (electroshock therapy).
 Usually, 2 to 3 daily sessions were ordered, consisting of six 150-Volt shocks that lasted one second.
 After 30-40 daily sessions, Cameron progressively reduced the sessions and finished the treatment after a two-year follow up program with one session per month.

-Sensory Deprivation
+Sensory deprivation

 Inspired by Donald Hebb's experiment on sensory deprivation and human cognition, Cameron included these techniques in his treatment program.
 Patients were deprived of their senses by covering ears, eyes and/or skin.
 Furthermore, patients were given little food, water and oxygen, and instead injected with drugs (LSD, curare) to keep them in a paralyzed state.

-Psychic Driving
+Psychic driving

 In order to repattern the brain, patients had to listen to specific recordings of Cameron repeatedly.
 This process took place for up to 16 hours a day, and over the whole period messages could be repeated up to half a million times altogether.
 For the first ten days, recordings contained personal, negative messages, which were followed by ten days of positive messages.

 Anxiety that would emerge in patients was countered with heavy doses of sedating drugs such as Sodium Amytal and Largactil.

-Patients
+Subjects

-It is unknown how many people participated in the Montreal Experiments exactly, but over 300 people applied for compensation in 1992 with the Canadian Government.
-The participants of the experiment mainly had mental health issues like depression and schizophrenia, and were hoping to get treated for these illnesses by Donald Ewen Cameron.
+It is unknown how many people were subjected to the Montreal Experiments exactly, but over 300 people applied for compensation in 1992 with the Canadian Government.
+The subjects of the experiment mainly had mental health issues like depression and schizophrenia, and were hoping to get treated for these illnesses by Cameron.
 None of them had given informed consent to the procedures, or were aware of the experiments being conducted.
 This was a gross violation of the Nuremberg Code, a code of ethics set up after World War II.
-Children and adults from many social backgrounds were treated, most of them for up to three years.
+Children and adults from many social backgrounds were experimented on, most of them for up to three years.

-Participants often suffered from retrograde amnesia for the rest of their lives and had to relearn most skills they had.
-Many were in a childlike state and even had to be potty-trained.
+Victims often suffered from retrograde amnesia for the rest of their lives and had to relearn most skills they had.
+Many were in a childlike state and even had to be toilet-trained.
 Family described them as even more emotionally unstable as before and some of them were unable to live a normal life afterwards.
-One such patient was Jean Steel, whose daughter said that she never returned to be the same woman ever again.
+One such victim was Jean Steel, whose daughter said that she never returned to be the same woman ever again.
 Jean would sit alone in the dark, write codes on the walls, and according to her daughter, "her emotions were stripped.
 It took away her soul."